FastPictureViewer Codec Pack 2.2R3

 Will this mess up my images?

 No. The image codecs in the FastPictureViewer Codec Pack are strictly read-only and never alter the file's content for any reason.
+The JPEG auto-rotation introduced in v2.3 and available to Windows 7 and Windows Vista users is performed in memory without modifying the file on disk in any way.

 Will this wreak havoc with my computer?

 No. The image codecs are passive components that gets loaded only when required, and we don't overwrite or replace anything on your system.
 Our codecs passed all Vista and Windows 7 conformance tests with flying colors (Microsoft has published a set of tools for WIC image codecs validation for Windows 7 and Vista) and we got zero horror story reports either during the beta or since the public launch, with more than 120,000 installations so far.
-The codecs also uninstall themselves cleanly and use very little disk space (the installer weights about 5 MB), it's not an invasive technology taking over your computer.
+The codecs also uninstall themselves cleanly and use very little disk space (the installer weights about 12 MB), it's not an invasive technology taking over your computer.
 Supported raw formats are associated with the default photo viewer (Photo Gallery on Vista and Photo Viewer on Windows 7), as required by the Microsoft's WIC codec development guidelines.
 On Windows XP SP3 the standard Explorer will display thumbnails, but users need to download and install Windows Live Photo Gallery or FastPictureViewer Professional for full-size image viewing, as this now old operating system was never designed to display raw files on its own.

 Any bundled adware, spyware, malware, toolbarware, whatever-ware?